N-45div/CanopySplit/README.md

 # CanopySplit

 Donate your yield, keep your principal.
-CanopySplit is a DeFi protocol that lets you deposit USDC into yield-generating strategies and automatically splits the profits among climate impact recipients.
+CanopySplit is a DeFi protocol that lets you deposit an ERC-20 ASSET (e.g., USDC) into yield-generating strategies and automatically splits the profits among climate impact recipients.

 ## What it does

-- Deposit USDC and earn yield from Aave v3
+- Deposit ASSET (ERC-20) and earn yield from Aave v3
 - Keep 100% of your principal
 - All profits go to climate projects (tree planting, monitoring, maintenance)
 - Transparent on-chain distribution with customizable epoch-based splits